florinpop17/app-ideas/Projects/Cause-Effect-App.md

 for sale displays the details about the property in another part of the page.

+This challenge requires that the developer implementing it follow these
+constraints:

+- You are responsible for creating your own test data.
+Use a hardcoded Javascript object to define your test data (see below).
+- Use only native HTML/CSS/Javascript in your first version of this app
+- You may use other packages or libraries when implementing subsequent versions.

 ## User Stories

 -   [ ] User can see a list of person names arranged vertically in a summary